microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to read the signed-in user's files.
 | AdminConsentRequired | - | No

-![MSA][MSA] The *Files.Read* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Files.Read* delegated permission is available for consent in personal Microsoft accounts.

 [!INCLUDE [Files.Read](../includes/permissions-notes/files.read.md)]